-In some cases openvpn hangs with log message like (couldn’t resolve host …).
-In this case tunnel stays up, but connection is lost.
+In some cases, OpenVPN hangs with log message like (couldn't resolve host …).
+In this case, a tunnel stays up but the connection is lost.
 It should be reconnected manually, with the following script /etc/openvpn/reconnect.sh, which is added to /etc/rc.local as:

 "reconnect.sh" should contain this script:

 #!/bin/sh n=10 while sleep 50; do t=$(ping -c $n 126.96.36.199 | grep -o -E '[0-9]+ packets r' | grep -o -E '[0-9]+') if [ "$t" -eq 0 ]; then /etc/init.d/openvpn restart fi done

 When you finish these instructions, the connection should be configured, and you should be connected successfully.
 You can check by visiting NordVPN.com/profile/ and checking if you show up as “Protected”.